-- Authority rules within Iprocurement are not in line with the Constabularies Financial Regulations.
-Currently on Iprocurement where the budget-holder is the requisitioner they are able to raise an order up to the value of their delegated authority without the need to obtain independent authorisation. - Transport orders are not processed on Iprocurement, and are processed through Tranman.
-Tranman does not interface with ERP, as such invoices are manually entered onto ERP, which is very labour intensive. - Access rights on Tranman have not been restricted, all staff that have access to Tranman can raise orders on Tranman. - Tranman does not require orders to be approved electronically.
-Tranman to be investigated so that authority levels are in line with the Constabularies joint standing orders. - Testing identified a small number of exceptions, where orders have not been placed in line with Joint Contract Standing orders.
+SCOPE KEY FINDINGS The audit focused on single tenders and compliance with contract standing orders within departments across the Constabularies and PCCs MATERIALITY • Authority rules within Iprocurement are not in line with the Constabularies Finance Regulations.
+Currently on Iprocurement where the budget-holder is the requisitioner the are able to raise an order up to the value of their delegated authority without the need obtain independent authorisation. r they The total value of orders raised during 2016/17 for Suffolk was £28.5 million.
+Transport orders are not processed on Iprocurement, and are processed through Tranman.
+Tranman does not interface with ERP, as such invoices are manually entered onto ERP, which is very labour intensive.
+The total value of orders raised during 2016/17 for Norfolk was $\pounds 32.6$ million. · • Access rights on Tranman have not been restricted, all staff that have access to Tranman can raise orders on Tranman.
+Tranman does not require orders to be approved electronically.
+Tranman to be investigated so that authority levels are in line with the Constabularies joint standin orders. • Testing identified a sm line with Joint Contract eptions, where orde ers have not been plac ed in OVERALL ASSURANCE ASSESSMENT AC TION POINTS SUBSTANTIAL ASSUBANCE Urgent Important Routine Operational